When it comes to most activities in life, the right tools can help you get there, and then some. That’s especially true for sex.

-Fleshlights, sex dolls, and real-feel butts, boobs, and dildos, are all great sex toy options for those who want to experience the ‘real-deal’.
+Fleshlights, sex dolls, and real-feel butts, boobs, and dildos, are all great sex toy options for those who want to get closer to the real experience.

-The elusive prostate is well worth a tickle, and if you’re looking for a mind-blowing sensation, then make sure that a prostate massager is in your fun-times’ arsenal.
+The elusive prostate is well worth a tickle.
+If you’re looking for a mind-blowing sensation, then make sure to keep a prostate massager in your sex toy arsenal.

 Improve penetrative sex

-After deciding on what type of toy you want, you should consider other variables, such as;
+After deciding on what type of toy you want, consider other variables, such as:

 - whether the toy is discreet, mobile, or accessible

-When it comes to material, you should be thinking about: whether you have any allergies, whether you’re wanting a lifelike feel, how bothered you are with sanitizing your toys, and how much money you’re willing to spend.
+You should be thinking about whether you have any allergies, whether you want a lifelike feel, how bothered you are with sanitizing your toys, and how much money you’re willing to spend on maintenance.